-In 2022 the General Shareholders' Meeting was held on site with the ability to attend remotely, while the 2020 and 2021 meetings were held exclusively by remote means.
+In 2022 and 2023 the General Shareholders' Meeting was held on site with the ability to attend remotely, while the 2021 meeting was held exclusively by remote means.

 B.5.
-Indicate whether any point on the a during the year was not approved b agenda of the General Shareholders' Meetings y the shareholders for any reason: []Yes [X] No B.6. corporation contain any restrictions requiring a nd General Shareholders' Meetings, or to vote []Yes [X] No B.7. established by law, entailing an a lished that certain decisions, other than those cquisition, disposal or contribution to another other similar corporate transactions must be al Shareholders' Meeting: []Yes [X] No https://www.iberdrola.com/corporate-governance
+Indicate whether any point on the agenda of the General Shareholders' Meetings during the year was not approved by the shareholders for any reason:

-B.8.
+- B.6.
+Indicate whether the articles of incorporation contain any restrictions requiring a minimum number of shares to attend General Shareholders' Meetings, or to vote remotely: - []Yes [X] No - B.7.
+Indicate whether it has been established that certain decisions, other than those established by law, entailing an acquisition, disposal or contribution to another company of essential assets or other similar corporate transactions must be submitted for approval to the General Shareholders' Meeting: - []Yes [X] No - B.8.
 Indicate the address and manner of accessing the company's website, information on corporate governance and other information regarding General Shareholders' Meetings that must be made available to shareholders through the company website.